mmykivy/github-for-devops/README.md

-Created REPO only for testing perpose !!!
+Created REPO only for testing purpose !!!